huynguyencong/NHNetworkTime/README.md

 Computers using the NTP protocol usually employ it in a continuous low level task to keep track of the time on a continuous basis.
 A background application uses occasional time estimates from a set of time servers to determine the best time by sampling these values over time. iOS applications are different, being more likely to want a one-time, quick estimate of the time.

 #### Compatible
-It support iOS 7 and later.
+- iOS 7 and later.
+- Objective C, and Swift with bridge header (read below guide)

 ### Usage